Your Partners

 Veterans, spouses of veterans or surviving spouses can be eligible for Aid and Attendance benefits if they meet the following disability requirements:

 Net Worth (the value of your assets) also affects eligibility.
 VA pensions are a need–based benefit, and a large net worth might affect your eligibility.
 All personal goods are exempt from the net worth.
 These goods include the home you live in, a vehicle used for the care of the claimant, and household goods and personal effects such as clothes, jewelry and furniture.
-Unfortunately, there is no asset limit set by law, and the determination of eligibility can be made at the discretion of a VA caseworker.
+An asset limit is set by law each year.

 In the community: Aid and Attendance payments are not counted as income for Medi-Cal or IHSS purposes for those beneficiaries who reside at home (not in an institution).
 However, the basic pension does count as income.